-Because UNE Master of Science in Applied Nutrition (MSAN) students are admitted from all over the US, it is not anticipated that there will be significant overlap in students trying to find SEL sites in the same geographical location.
+Because UNE Master of Science in Applied Nutrition (MSAN) Dietetics students are admitted from all over the US, it is not anticipated that there will be significant overlap in students trying to find Supervised Experiential Learning sites in the same geographical location.
 However, there is a possibility that students may still experience challenges locating appropriate preceptors in pursuit of admission and/or continuation in the MSAN program.
+Prospective students are required to adhere to MSAN-Dietetics Program SEL deadlines.

-The MSAN program has structures in place to assist both prospective and matriculated students in securing SEL sites, including an internal database the Assistant Director of Clinical Dietetics and/or Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus can use to help suggest sites in the student's area; this internal database includes pertinent sites (i.e. hospitals, clinics, outpatient practice centers) with previous affiliation agreements from other UNE programs.
-This internal database is maintained to include additional sites that MSAN Dietetics Focus students have utilized successfully as that information becomes available.
+The MSAN program has structures in place to assist both prospective and matriculated students in securing SEL sites, including an internal database the Director of Clinical Dietetics and/or Director of Dietetics Program can use to help suggest sites in the student's area; this internal database includes pertinent sites (i.e. hospitals, clinics, outpatient practice centers) with previous affiliation agreements from other UNE programs, but does not guarantee student placement.
+This internal database is maintained to include additional sites that MSAN-Dietetics students have utilized successfully as that information becomes available.
 The MSAN program is also currently working with, and will pursue ongoing contacts in support of, SEL opportunities at national and regional sites, and the program will work with these contacts on behalf of prospective and matriculated students that experience challenges locating adequate sites at which to complete their SEL hours.

 Prospective students are encouraged to join the Academy of Nutrition and Dietetics which will allow them to access the list of ACEND preceptors via the 'Find A Preceptor' tool on the Academy website.
 Once enrolled in the core courses students are required to join the Academy of Nutrition and Dietetics upon enrollment in their first course.
 Students can use this tool to assist in locating the remaining SEL hours required for completion of the program.
-Students are monitored closely and continuously throughout the program to ensure that the academic experience is only slightly impacted if attaining sites proves challenging, and students should reach out to the Dietetics Field Coordinator, the Assistant Director of Clinical Dietetics and/or the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus to ensure any such challenges can be addressed with minimal impact on the plan of study.
+Students are monitored closely and continuously throughout the program to ensure that the academic experience is only slightly impacted if attaining sites proves challenging, and students should reach out to the Dietetics Field Coordinator, the Director of Clinical Dietetics and/or the Director of Dietetics Program to ensure any such challenges can be addressed with minimal impact on the plan of study.

-The Plan of Study document and Appendix A is utilized by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus, the Dietetics Field Coordinator, and/or the Assistant Director of Clinical Dietetics and prospective and matriculated students to plan in advance the types of SEL sites that will be needed for each lab course.
+The Plan of Study document and Appendix A is utilized by the Director of Dietetics Program, the Dietetics Field Coordinator, and/or the Director of Clinical Dietetics and prospective and matriculated students to plan in advance the types of SEL sites that will be needed for each lab course.
 The hours and type of SEL required in each lab are correlated with the co-requisite didactic course.

-To provide structure and guidance for arranging the initial and second year SEL hours, students will adhere to Appendix A (pg.
-52) and the Plan of Study (see pgs.
-8-9).
+To provide structure and guidance for arranging the initial and second year SEL hours, students will adhere to Appendix A and the Plan of Study (see pgs.
+9-10).
 Once matriculated, as a component of the lab course, students will be required to have 90 SEL hours approved by the end of their first year, first semester term B (APN 606) for APN 731 and 761; 150 SEL hours approved by the end of their first year, second semester term B (APN 616) for APN 781 and 786; and 180 SEL hours approved by the end of first year, third semester term B (APN 736) for APN 776 and 756.
-In all cases the student will be supported to the extent possible by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and/or the Dietetics Field Coordinator to identify sites and negotiate successful affiliation agreements with these sites, however it remains the student's responsibility to locate appropriate sites.
-In the event the student is not able to find suitable sites, the procedures outlined on pgs.
-11-12 will be adhered to.
+In all cases the student will be supported to the extent possible by the Director of Dietetics Program and/or the Dietetics Field Coordinator to identify sites and negotiate successful affiliation agreements with these sites, however it remains the student's responsibility to locate appropriate sites.